Rohitsuper69/StellarArts/README.md

 # StellarArts

-This is a basic website for selling and buying digital arts online
+A website for selling and buying digital arts online.
+Browse through a range of products and you can also sell your digital goods.